llin60/edge-ai-suites/metro-ai-suite/visual-search-qa/docs/user-guide/get-started.md

 Expected valid inputs are "car-race", "deer", "guitar-violin", "gym", "helicopter", "carousel", "monkeys-trees", "golf", "rollercoaster", "horsejump-stick", "planes-crossing", "tractor"

-Try ticking a few search results, and ask in the leftside chatbox a question about the selected medias.
+Try ticking a search results, and ask in the leftside chatbox a question about the selected media.

+Note: for each chat request, you may select either a single image, or multiple images, or a single video.
+Multiple videos or a collection of images+videos are not supported yet.

 ## Performance